-Okay now we're done with the dti ratio calculation.
+Okay now we're done with the DTI ratio calculation.
 Let's dive into how to use this ratio to evaluate a company's solvency.

-It should be evident that the lower the debt to income ratio is, the better, since a lower value means the business in question is using a smaller percentage of its monthly income to repay its debts.
+It should be evident that the lower the debt to gross income ratio is, the better, since a lower value means the business in question is using a smaller percentage of its monthly income to repay its debts.

 With less money going toward debt payments, the company will have more money available to support ongoing business operations, to cut debt costs by increasing loan payments, or to manage additional debt expenses if and when another loan is needed.